10:00am – 4:00pm

 11:00 am: The National Park Service (St. Croix-Namekagon National Scenic Riverway) will present “The Secret Life of Clams”

 12:00 am: The Audubon Center of the Northwoods will present a raptor program, featuring live birds of prey.

 Eric Schubring keeps things fresh on the banjo, finger-style guitar, and vocals.
 His past projects include: The Penokee Mountain Travelers, Jackpine Rose (with Molly Stoddard), and a duo with the late Lew Orsoni.
 Eric began singing harmony in second grade and later picking out notes on his mother’s ukulele.
 He played trombone in the high school band , but was well into his twenties before he discovered the five string banjo and the music of Pete Seeger.
 At about the same time it was while reading Woody Guthrie’s autobiography Bound for Glory that he was inspired to make music a major part of his life.
 Eric is also the morning program host on radio station WOJB 88.9FM in Reserve, WI.
-Eric is performing in front of the library between 10:30 and 11:30 am.
+Eric is performing in the barn between 10:30 and 11:30 am.

 Yum!!!
 Thanks to many sponsors, our 2017 food fundraiser features a tasty and diverse menu.